Acute Medicine Department

 You may be admitted to Short Stay Ward (A2) from AMU or AEC if your expected length of stay is 48-72 hours.
 Senior led team will review you on a daily basis including weekends and bank holidays.
 If you need longer stay for further treatment, you may be transferred to other appropriate wards after 48-72 hours.
 In AMU and Short Stay Ward, you will also be reviewed by therapy services if necessary.

 Following your discharge home, an electronic discharge summary is sent to the your GP giving details of investigations and treatment on the unit, with details of medication changes, medications on discharge and any recommendations for follow up and referrals.

-There are daily HOT clinics done by acute medicine consultants and registrars to follow up if you need a further urgent review after discharge.
+There are regular HOT clinics done by acute medicine registrars to follow up if you need a further urgent review after discharge.
 Any outstanding/ outpatient investigations can be followed up on a virtual clinic basis.

 Team of doctors: